 Monterrey is the third largest city in Mexico with a population of 1.1 million in the city and 5.3 million in the metropolitan.
 The city is known for being an important industrial and business center in Mexico and for the headquarters of one of the best universities in Latin America: Tec de Monterrey.

 Mexico City is the capital of Mexico and truly one of the most interesting and diverse cities in the world.
 If you love cuisine, shopping, colonial neighborhoods, crazy nightlife or great parks then get the biggest marker you can find an write it on top of your bucketlist.

 Medellín is the second largest city in Colombia after the capital Bogota and provides a home for a population of 2.5 million people.
 Medellín has since the death of Pablo Escobar made an incredible progress and now has a global status of being one of the best cities to live in South America.

 Guadalajara is the second largest city in Mexico with a population of 1.5 million people and is ranked as the 8th best city to visit in South America.
 It’s known for the tequila, mariachi, its rich history and its traditions.

 Bogotá is the capital of Colombia and the largest city in the country with over 8 million people.
 It is known to have a mix of people from all around the country and a combination of old and new.
 Bogotá is a lively city with enough culture, innovation and peaceful areas to enjoy.
 And the nightlife is not something you will forget.

 An internship in Latin America is fantastic because you gain a lot of experience.
-You get to meet great people and you learn what it is like to deal with a different culture.
 Moreover, you go to the most beautiful continent in the world, making it difficult to choose where you should go to in your holidays.